woodentoken/advanced_aircraft_design/README.md

 The course focuses on the principles and practices of designing advanced aircraft, covering topics such as aerodynamics, structures, propulsion, and systems integration.

 The course is taught by Dr. Christina Harvey.

+# Project Mission

+Search and Rescue redesign of a NASA single aisle passenger aircraft to focus on efficiency and emissions reduction.

 # Dependencies